fran-cornachione/Databricks-ETL/README.md

 3. Insert your **AWS Access Key**
 4. `databricks secrets put-secret <scope-name> AWS_SECRET_ACCESS_KEY`
 5. Insert your **AWS Secret Access Key**

+> You can also do this by UI with the [Databricks Extension](https://marketplace.visualstudio.com/itemdetails?itemName=databricks.databricks) for Visual Studio Code

 Now, in the `Load.ipynb` script, replace with your credentials: